Surnet/swagger-jsdoc/README.md

 ### Fundamental concepts

-Before you start writing your specification and/or documentation, please keep in mind that there are two fundamental concepts you need to wrap you head around when working with `swagger-jsdoc` - definition object and input APIs.
+Before you start writing your specification and/or documentation, please keep in mind that there are two fundamental concepts you need to wrap your head around when working with `swagger-jsdoc` - definition object and input APIs.

 Definition object maps to [OpenAPI object](https://swagger.io/specification/#oasObject).
 This is where you would add information about your API and any root-level properties.
 Definition object is a required parameter.